Aaron Rodgers is the NFL’s MVP for a third time

 Los Angeles Rams defensive tackle Aaron Donald was named the defensive player of the year for the third time in four seasons.
 He finished tied for second in the NFL with 13.5 sacks and reclaimed the award that went to New England Patriots cornerback Stephon Gilmore last season.

 “It shows the body of work that I’ve put in,” Donald said.
-“Any time your hard work is rewarded, you’re going to be happy about that.
+“Anytime your hard work is rewarded, you’re going to be happy about that.
 So it’s just a blessing.”

 Donald was the choice ahead of Pittsburgh Steelers linebacker T.J.
 Watt, who led the league in sacks with 15 and was trying to give his family a fourth defensive player of the year award.
 His brother J.J. of the Houston Texans was honored three times in four seasons between 2012 and 2015.